Pollards (“Kopfweiden” - “Knotwilgen”)

 Ponts de Paris

-Although the birds and field flowers declined and have all but gone completely in the last 25 years, remnants of preserved lines of pollards survive in many regions.
-Thank God…….
-And the volunteers that help maintain them.
+Although the birds and field flowers almost have disappeared in the last 30 years, we must be thankful remnants of preserved lines of pollards still survive in many regions. …….
+And thankful to the the volunteers that help maintain them.